Break-Through-Tech/Sports-Analytics-1A-assessing-football-stadium-attendance-and-experience/Challenge-Project-Overview.md

 **Other:**
 - N/A [Links to any additional resources — e.g., papers, videos, podcasts, etc.]

-*Feel free to explore beyond these, and share anything interesting you find with me!*
+*Feel free to explore beyond these, and share anything interesting you find with me!b I'm also happy to give an overview of the business or answer any questions you may have.*

 ---